Blendify/blender-manual/blender_docs/manual/physics/force_fields/types/texture.rst

    Texture force field.

 You can use a *Texture* force field to create an arbitrarily complicated force field, which force in the three directions is color coded.
-Red is coding for the X-axis, green for the Y-axis and blue for the Z-axis
+Red is coding for the X axis, green for the Y axis and blue for the Z axis
 (like the color of the coordinate axes in the 3D View).
 A value of 0.5 means no force, a value larger than 0.5 acceleration in negative axis direction (like -Z), a value smaller than 0.5 acceleration in positive axis direction (like +Z).